DFHack/dfhack/Readme.rst

 This script remove negative thoughts from your dwarves.
 Very useful against tantrum spirals.

-With a selected unit in 'v' mode, will clear this unit's mind, otherwise clear all your fort's units minds.
+The script can target a single creature, when used with the ``him`` argument, or the whole fort population, with ``all``.

+To show every bad thought present without actually removing them, run the script with the ``-n`` or ``--dry-run`` argument.
+This can give a quick hint on what bothers your dwarves the most.

 Individual dwarf happiness may not increase right after this command is run, but in the short term your dwarves will get much more joyful.

-The thoughts are set to be very old, and the game will remove them soon when you unpause.
+Internals: the thoughts are set to be very old, so that the game remove them quickly after you unpause.

-With the optional ``-v`` parameter, the script will dump the negative thoughts it removed.

 slayrace